Latin American oil gains ground in India at the expense of the Middle East - data - ExBulletin

 Shipments from the Americas take about 35 to 50 days to reach India, and refiners mostly buy oil about two months before processing.

 Lower Middle East oil purchases pushed OPEC’s share of oil in India’s overall imports to 66.7% from 77.5% a year earlier.
-For April-September, the first half of this fiscal year, the group share fell to its lowest ever recorded.
+For April-September, the first half of this fiscal year, the group’s share fell to its lowest level ever recorded.

-Chart: India-OPEC OPEC’s share of India’s oil imports drops to a record low:

 Sources